codingdud/minor-project/CONTRIBUTING.md

-I'd be glad to craft a comprehensive contributing.md guide specifically tailored to the Node.js Express API revives project:
+I'd be glad to craft a comprehensive contributing.md guide specifically tailored to the Node.js Express API projects:

 **Welcome Contributors!**

-We appreciate your interest in contributing to the Node.js Express API revives project.
+We appreciate your interest in contributing to the Node.js Express API and React.js project.
 Your contributions help us enhance and maintain this valuable resource.

 **Getting Started**